-The MX2 class is a relentless close-quarter battle - elbow-to-elbow action where every fraction of a second counts.
-Honda’s CRF250R has proved itself a worthy weapon for the fight.
+The MX2 class is relentless, close-quarter battle.
+And Honda’s CRF250R has proved itself a worthy weapon for the fight.
 Competition has led its evolution over time, through increments and steps, into a platform that the amateur MX enthusiast – as well as pro-racer – can extract the utmost out of, every metre of every lap.

 For 18YM the CRF250R underwent a ground-up redesign that inherited the ‘Absolute Holeshot’ philosophy of the 17YM CRF450R, sharing its seventh-generation frame, revised geometry and Showa suspension.
 It was also armed with a brand-new DOHC engine and switchable engine mapping; rider-focused ergonomics ensured it remained an MX machine that the hobby rider could exploit to their individual level of ability.